 Scope of Activities

-- Hosting workshops, training sessions and seminars
+- Holding workshops, academic activity, training sessions and seminars

-- Publishing "Rigaku ryohogaku" (in Japanese) (6 times per year), and an English language journal"Physical Therapy Research" (2 times per year)
+- Publishing "Rigaku ryohogaku" (in Japanese, 6 times per year), and an English language journal"Physical Therapy Research" (2 times per year)

-- Continuing Professional Development (CPD) system
+- Implementing and updating Continuing Professional Development (CPD) system

 - Publishing white papers and other academic papers

-- "World Physiotherapy" activities (international exchange)
+- International activities with "World Physiotherapy" (eg: international exchange)

 - Collaboration and exchanges with related organizations

-- Promoting exchange and friendship among members
+- Promoting and developing relationship and friendship

 Enhancement of Postgraduate Education